MiguelOcegueraM/MiguelOcegueraM/README.md

 <!-- About me -->
 <p>
-I am a Telematics Engineer who graduated from the University of Colima, currently, I am working as UI Mobile Developer in Herbalife 👨🏻‍💻 executing some maintenance tasks and actively participating in charge of the development of new products, features, and maintenance of some existing applications running with React Native for both SO (iOS and Android).
-I'm always constantly learning, nowadays I'm learning Swift to improve my Mobile Developer skills.
+I am a Telematics Engineer graduated from the University of Colima, currently I'm working as a Mobile Developer II at Herbalife.
+In my role, I handle maintenance tasks and I play an active role in the development of new products and features.
+Utilizing React Native, I contribute to the enhancement and maintenance of existing applications, catering to both iOS and Android platforms.
+I have a huge passion for continuous learning, exploring new technologies to enhance my Developer skills.
 </p>

 <h3> Personal stuffs:</h3>

 - 👨🏽‍💻 I’m currently working as Mobile Application Developer on Herbalife 📱

-- 🌱 I’m currently learning AWS, React Native, Redux and improving my Ruby Skills as side project.
+- 🌱 Doing code and meetups for Web Dev Talks community.

 - 📝 I regulary write articles on **[MiguelOcegueraM-Medium](https://medium.com/@miguelocegueram)**